reddogproductions/AzureDemoLab/README.md

 ## About The Demo

-Even while WVD is a awesome service, internal employees are unable to show all related aspects due to Azure AD restrictions in the microsoft.onmicrosoft.com tenant.
+Even while WVD is a awesome service, internal employees are unable to show all related aspects due to the Azure AD restrictions in the microsoft.onmicrosoft.com tenant.
-This demo environment has been setup in a rather special way (split setup over multiple tenants and subscriptions) to circumvent these shortcomings and also gives us the opportunity to showcase cross tenant/subscription functionality that's built-in to Azure.
+This demo environment has been setup in a rather special way (split setup over multiple tenants and subscriptions) to circumvent these shortcomings.
+In the meanwhile this also gives us the opportunity to showcase cross tenant/subscription functionality that's built-in to Azure.

 ![cross tenant approach](https://chlams.blob.core.windows.net/public/reddogproductions/design/crosstenant.png)